mikependon/RepoDB.NET/pages/operations/bulkmerge.md

 ##### Dictionary/ExpandoObject

-Below is a sample code to bulk-insert by data table.
+Below is a sample code to bulk-merge by Dictionary or ExpandoObject.

 ```csharp
 using (var sourceConnection = new SqlConnection(sourceConnectionString))